OnePlus 12R vs Samsung Galaxy XCover6 Pro

 Frequently Asked Questions

-OnePlus 12R excels if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
-Samsung Galaxy XCover6 Pro is better if you prioritize user-removable battery is a rare and critical feature for field work.
-Pick based on your budget and daily use.
+OnePlus 12R is the better choice if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
+Samsung Galaxy XCover6 Pro wins if you value user-removable battery is a rare and critical feature for field work.
+Both are rated highly (4.3★ vs 3.9★), so consider your specific needs and budget.

 Affiliate disclosure